-Newcastle Hospitals is an ambitious and successful Trust, providing outstanding clinical services to the local population, whilst delivering world-class innovation and research, influencing the sector on a national and a global level.
+Newcastle Hospitals is an ambitious and successful NHS Trust, providing high-quality clinical services to the local population, whilst delivering world-class innovation and research.

 Faculty of Medical Sciences, Newcastle University

 Newcastle University is a leading, research-intensive UK university – as well as a global leader in ageing research.